BlueBrain/sonata-extension/source/blueconfig.rst

         :description:
          Target defining presynaptic cells

-    .. blueconfig_value:: SynapseID
-        :type: string
-        :required: False
-        :unit:
-        :description:
-         Temporary feature to allow finer granularity of synapse selection.
-         Takes the integer id given by circuit building for synapses.
-Note that this makes the Config file highly dependent on the recipe file used since the integer id is generated based on the recipe.
-Future implementations of this feature need to remove this dependency.

     .. blueconfig_value:: Weight
         :type: float
         :required: False
         :unit:
         :description:
          Scalar used to adjust synaptic strength

-    .. blueconfig_value:: SomaSynCorrectionPath
-        :type: path
-        :required: False
-        :unit:
-        :description:
-         Path to additional .h5 file where synaptic correction functions are stored.

-    .. blueconfig_value:: ApplyCorrection
-        :type: string
-        :required: False
-        :unit:
-        :description:
-         Synaptic correction will only be applied if True.

-    .. blueconfig_value:: UseSTDP
-        :type: string
-        :required: False
-        :unit:
-        :description:
-         Activates the synapse to use plasticity.
-Options include Doublet or Triplet

     .. blueconfig_value:: SpontMinis
         :type: float